 Manage your hard disks

 - If you run short of hard disk space, start by archiving and deleting files to which you no longer need immediate access.
-Files relating to complete projects can be archived onto a separate drive, and then removed from your main hard disk.
+Files relating to completed projects can be archived onto a separate drive, and then removed from your main hard disk.

-Viruses and internet security
+Viruses and cyber security

-Install security software on all your PCs
+Install security software on all your devices

 - A security package should include anti-virus and anti-spyware software, plus a firewall and email protection.